 STP works together with our members, other nonprofits, communities, funders, and stakeholders to enrich communities by building the capacity of the community through services and advocacy.
 We believe our mission is most effectively fulfilled through a commitment to diversity and inclusiveness as a core value and practice.

 We maintain that building and sustaining diversity requires an ongoing commitment to inclusion that must find full expression in our organizational culture, values, norms, and behaviors.
 Throughout our work, we support diversity across all lines of difference, including age, economic circumstance, ethnicity, sex, race, range of ability, religion, sexual orientation, and gender identity/expression.
-We aim to lead by example, viewing and encouraging diversity as a fundamental and abiding strength of New York State’s nonprofit community.
+We aim to lead by example, viewing and encouraging diversity as a fundamental and abiding strength of Colorado’s nonprofit community.

 STP recognizes that its effectiveness will be enhanced and its mission well served when the practice of inclusion is reflected in all aspects of the organization and specifically when: